sophiefitzpatrick/world-kind/worldkind/README.md

 - Aisling Porceddu, a QA Engineer with a love of colour and beautiful design (https://twitter.com/aislingporceddu)
 - Bethany Gill, a Product Design undergraduate in her final year at London SouthBank University (https://twitter.com/Bethany_Gill98)
-- Alaina Bader, a Customer Support Manager who moonlights as a talented illustrator and animator (https://dribbble.com/alainarobert)
+- Alaina Robert, a Customer Support Manager who moonlights as a talented illustrator and animator (https://dribbble.com/alainarobert)

 ### Development